pixeen/tailwindcss-slant-plugin/README.md

 - Supports arbitrary values
 - Supports x and y axis values or both at the same time

-## Important caveats
+## Caveats

-- A slanted element should have a block element as its child, otherwise the slant will not be applied and the element will simply be skewed.
+- A slanted element should have a block element as its child.
+Otherwise, the slant will not be applied, and the element will simply be skewed.